 The Plantagenet Winery was originally named after the Shire in which the Mount Barker vineyard assets reside – Plantagenet.
 Early English settlers, who favoured royalist titles, named the Plantagenet Shire.

-The Plantagenets were the English royal house which reigned from 1154 to 1399 (Henry 2nd to Richard 2nd), the name coming from the nickname of Henry’s father, Geoffrey, Count of Anjou, who habitually wore a sprig of broom – L. planta genista.
+The Plantagenet’s were the English royal house which reigned from 1154 to 1399 (Henry 2nd to Richard 2nd), the name coming from the nickname of Henry’s father, Geoffrey, Count of Anjou, who habitually wore a sprig of broom L. planta genista.

-The House of Plantagenet portfolio of wines have all been named in honour of either the Plantagenets family names or family branches or from the regions from where they came.
+The Plantagenet portfolio of wines have all been named in honour of the Plantagenet family, a branch of the family, or the regions from where they came.
 Hence – ‘Aquitaine’ Cabernet Sauvignon, ‘Lancaster’ Shiraz, ‘Normand’ Pinot Noir, ‘York’ Chardonnay and ‘Angevin’ Riesling.

-The arms of this noble, later royal, family, Gules, three lions passant guardant, termed colloquially "the arms of England" were first adopted by King Richard the Lionheart (1189–1199), son of King Henry II of England (1154–1189), son of Geoffrey Plantagenet, Count of Anjou (1113/17–1151).
+The arms of this noble, and later royal, family, Gules, three lions passant guardant, termed colloquially "the arms of England" were first adopted by King Richard the Lionheart (1189–1199), son of King Henry II of England (1154–1189), son of Geoffrey Plantagenet, Count of Anjou (1113/17–1151).

 These Three Lions signified royalty, history, power and a code of conduct that was instantly recognized wherever they were displayed.
 So, too, does our Three Lions range of wines.
 They are wines with power and provenance, with the coat of arms recognised by many as a symbol of quality and prestige.